GREEN & CONVENTIONAL BURIAL

-You’ll find our prices and packages straightforward and easy to understand.
-There are no hidden fees.
+Go to Our Packages where you will find our prices and packages straightforward, easy to understand and no hidden fees.

-You can purchase what you need directly from our online KORU Shop, whether or not we help you with caring for your dead.
-Visit our Shop to see our diverse selection of urns and keepsake items like jewelry.
+Go to KORU Shop where you can purchase urns and keepsake cremation jewellery directly from our online store, whether or not we help you with caring for your dead.

 KORU has made a conscious decision to only sell caskets and shrouds for burial and cremation that are either eco-friendly in their materials and manufacture and / or are made in Canada.
 We know how important it is for all of us to do our part to leave lighter footprints on our earth.